 The student will submit a solution to a problem that will be provided in Connect.
 For this problem, financial statements will be prepared and submitted within Connect.

-There will be 4 cumulative exams to be completed through Connect.
-The questions will be true/false and multiple-choice and will vary in number depending on the exam.
-The exam will cover all of the material covered within the course up to the module/week of the exam.
-For example, the second exam will cover the first exam material as well as the second exam material.
+There will be 4 cumulative quizzes to be completed through Connect.
+The questions will be true/false and multiple-choice and will vary in number depending on the quiz.
+The quiz will cover all of the material covered within the course up to the Module: Week of the quiz.